nicolasvergoz/HG2Vec-Multi-Lang/tools/downloaders/dictionaries/README.md

 ## Return Values

-Dictionary downloaders should return:
+Dictionary downloaders should return a tuple with three elements:
+- `(definitions, url, error_msg)` where:

-- A list of definitions if found
+  - `definitions`: A list of definitions if found, or None if not found
-- `-1` for English dictionaries if the word is not found or an error occurs
-- A tuple `(None, url, error_message)` for French dictionaries if the word is not found or an error occurs
+  - `url`: The URL consulted (for error reporting) or None
+  - `error_msg`: Error message if there was an error, or None